Rajjix/TDD-Django/README.md

 # Django Testing

-This repository will be a good introduction on writing and testing code base on a book i'm currently reading mentioned in the description.
+This repository will be a good introduction on writing and testing code with django based on a book i'm currently reading mentioned in the description.